Davy-Hu/multi-channel-authentication-with-DI-Java/README.md

 ## Design

-### Authentication
+### Extensibility

-The authentication process starts when the user wishes to confirm their identity.
-Most of the time, this is done in three ways listed below:

-1. Biological
-2. Token
-3. Username/Password
+To conduct an authentication, the system must store the proofs of the user.
+There are different channels to do a password based authentication.
+The most common ones are store the user credentials in a local database, or LDAP, third party O'Auth.
+Sometimes, some organization intranet applications will require the convenience of auto login with Windows ID authentication.

+A good design should be easily extensible.
+To achieve the extensibility, we will use Dependency Injection design pattern.
+So in the future, if a new authentication mechanism is used, we just implement the new authentication by following the Dependency Injection interface, add the new implementation in the configuration, and place the newly implemented classes in a jar to the class path.
+Then the application will pick up the implementation without modifying the any other application code.

-For the purposes of this demo, I will only focus on the username/password method of authentication.
-The design behind this idea is that the user will send their information to the server, which will then check with the database whether this information is valid or not, and will return the appropriate response.
+For the purposes of this demo, I will only focus on the username/password methods/channels of authentication.

 ### Database